 Attackers could exploit "highly critical" vulnerabilities in Symantec Mail Security for SMTP, Exchange and Domino to cause a denial of service and compromise targeted machines, researchers warned over the weekend.

 Danish vulnerability clearinghouse Secunia issued three advisories on the flaws, all of which it labeled "highly critical," its second-highest severity designation typically reserved for remotely exploitable flaws that can lead to system compromise.
-Successful exploitation does not normally require any interaction but there are no known exploits available at the time of disclosure,
+Successful exploitation does not normally require any interaction but there are no known exploits available at the time of disclosure, Secunia notes on its Web site.

 Secunia advisory SA27429 describes multiple vulnerabilities in Symantec Mail Security for Exchange due to various errors within certain third-party file viewers.
 Attackers could exploit the flaws to cause buffer overflows when a specially crafted file is checked.
 Secunia is not aware of patches for these issues, and recommended users disable scanning of message content as a precaution.